vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 This callback is made when the call is disconnected.
 It is a POST request to the specified calling callback URL.
 This event does not support instructions and only supports the [hangup] action.

-This callback is a notification.
-No response is needed.

 ### Authorization

 You can find more information on callback request signing [here](doc:using-rest#callback-request-signing).